-NantHealth's product portfolio comprises the latest technology in molecular analysis (GPS Cancer), and payer/provider collaboration platforms for real-time coverage decision support (NaviNet and Eviti).
-Each of these business lines are leaders in their respective market segment.
+NantHealth's product portfolio comprises the latest technology in molecular analysis (GPS Cancer), payer/provider collaboration platforms for real-time coverage decision support (NaviNet and Eviti), and Data Products that provide multi-data analysis, reporting and professional services offerings.
+OpenNMS, a NantHealth subsidiary, helps businesses monitor, manage, maintain and visualize their networks to better understand network health and performance.
+Each of these business lines are leaders in their respective market segments.
 Altogether, we generally derive revenue from SaaS subscription fees, support services, professional services, and molecular analysis services (including GPS Cancer).

-We market certain of our solutions as a comprehensive integrated solution that includes our molecular sequencing and analysis services, clinical decision support, and payer engagement solutions.
-We also market our molecular sequencing and analysis services, clinical decision support, and payer engagement solutions on a stand-alone basis.
+We market certain of our solutions as a comprehensive integrated solution that includes our molecular sequencing and analysis services, clinical decision support, payer engagement solutions, data analysis and network monitoring and management.
+We also market our molecular sequencing and analysis services, clinical decision support, payer engagement solutions, data analysis and network monitoring and management on a standalone basis.
 To accelerate our commercial growth and enhance our competitive advantage, we intend to continue to:

-- introduce new marketing, education and engagement efforts and foster relationships across the health care community to drive adoption of NantHealth products and services; - strengthen our commercial organization to increase our NantHealth solutions client base and to broaden usage of our solutions by existing clients: - develop new features and functionality for NantHealth solutions to address the needs of current and future healthcare provider and payer, self-insured employer and biopharmaceutical company clients; - pursue reimbursement of molecular sequencing and analysis services from regional and national third-party payers and government payers; and - publish scientific and medical advances.
+- introduce new marketing, education and engagement efforts and foster relationships across the health care community to drive adoption of NantHealth products and services; - strengthen our commercial organization to increase our NantHealth solutions client base and to broaden usage of our solutions by existing clients: - develop new features and functionality for NantHealth solutions to address the needs of current and future healthcare provider and payer, self-insured employer and biopharmaceutical company clients, as well as logistics, telecommunications and other clients through OpenNMS; - pursue reimbursement of molecular sequencing and analysis services from regional and national third-party payers and government payers; and - publish scientific and medical advances.